Convex-Dev/design/cad/principles.md

 ## Values are Immutable

-We adopt immutablility as a standard principle for all Values in Convex.
+We adopt immutability as a standard principle for all Values in Convex.
 Immutability is important for several reasons:

-- Enables hash codes to be used as a proxy for Value Identity
+- Enables hash codes to be used for Value Identity (Value IDs)
-- Enables stuctural sharing in persistent data structures
+- Enables structural sharing in persistent data structures
 - Easier to reason about immutable values, especially with pure functions
 - Better suited for concurrency

-Mutability in implementations is permitted (e.g. a mutable cached value for perfomance reasons), however such mutability should not be externally visible (e.g. should not affect the Encoding of Values)
+Mutability in implementations is permitted (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the Encoding of Values).

 An important presentation on the topic: https://www.infoq.com/presentations/Value-Values/